Markus Phillips

-Markus Phillips (born 21 March 1999) is a Canadian professional ice hockey defenceman who currently plays for SKA Saint Petersburg in the Kontinental Hockey League (KHL).
+Markus Phillips (born 21 March 1999) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for SKA Saint Petersburg in the Kontinental Hockey League (KHL).
 He is a Los Angeles Kings draft pick from the 2017 NHL entry draft.

 Playing career

 Phillips played junior hockey with the Newmarket Hurricanes of the Ontario Junior Hockey League (OJHL), before moving to the major junior level in the Ontario Hockey League (OHL) with the Owen Sound Attack.

 Following his second season with the Attack, Phillips was selected in the 2017 NHL entry draft in the fourth-round, 118th overall, by the Los Angeles Kings.
 He was later signed to a three-year, entry-level contract with the Kings on April 30, 2019.

 Phillips spent the duration of his contract with the Kings, assigned to AHL affiliate, the Ontario Reign.